-- a.
-Sodium phosphates and salt must be mixed with the water and added as a solution to the meat and skin during tumbling, massaging, or injecting.
-Sodium phosphates must be thoroughly mixed with the water prior to the addition of the salt to the solution. - b.
-Salt, sodium phosphates, and water must be incorporated into the meat and skin by tumbling, massaging, or injecting.
-Tumbling, massaging, or injecting must be accomplished without deforming, shredding, mutilating, or breaking up the pieces of meat. - 7.
-Meat and Skin Percentages.
-The following final percentages are required for meat and skin in each packaged roast, and include the amount of salt and sodium phosphates and the moisture pickup permitted during formulation, as applicable:

-a.
-Tumbled, massaged, or injected.

-- (1) For roasts, when both the meat and skin have been tumbled, massaged, or injected, 50.27 percent breast meat (minimum), 36.36 percent thigh meat (maximum), and 13.37 percent skin (maximum). - (2) For roasts, when only the meat has been tumbled, massaged, or injected and the skin has not, 50.77 percent breast meat (minimum), 36.73 percent thigh meat (maximum), and 12.50 percent skin (maximum). - (3) The maximum tolerance of moisture, salt, and sodium phosphates applies to each individual component (breast meat, thigh meat, and skin) and to each packaged roast. - b.
-Substitution of thigh meat for skin.
-For roasts, where thigh meat has been substituted for skin, the maximum percentage of thigh meat permitted will be increased proportionately to the decrease in percentage of skin.

-8. Hand and Mechanical Forming or Stuffing.

-a.
-Roasts may be fabricated by hand or by mechanically forming or stuffing.
-The mechanical process must: (1) result in finished roasts with recognizable pieces of breast and thigh meat; (2) not intermingle the breast meat and thigh meat; (3) result in a lengthwise layering effect of the breast meat and thigh meat throughout the length of the finished roast; (4) not interfere with the uniform distribution and the appearance of the skin covering; and (5) be approved by Livestock, Poultry and Seed Program.
-(Approval will be granted on an individual plant basis after a review of the process and when the resulting fabrication is found acceptable by supervisory personnel of the Grading Division, LPS Program, USDA/AMS.)
+- Formulated batches of ingredients that do not comply with Section 410 will be rejected for use in the roasts. - 414 USDA may select additional samples of packaged roasts to examine for compliance with formulation requirements prior to shipment or at destination. - Mixing Sodium phosphates and salt must be mixed with the water and added as a solution to the meat and skin during tumbling, massaging, or injecting.
+Sodium phosphates must be thoroughly mixed with the water prior to the addition of the salt to the solution. - Salt, sodium phosphates, and water must be incorporated into the meat and skin by tumbling, massaging, or injecting.
+Tumbling, massaging, or injecting must be accomplished without deforming, shredding, mutilating, or breaking up the pieces of meat. - Meat and Skin Percentages The following final percentages are required for meat and skin in each packaged roast, and include the amount of salt and sodium phosphates and the moisture pickup permitted during formulation, as applicable: - 420 Tumbled, Massaged, or Injected - For roasts, when both the meat and skin have been tumbled, massaged, or injected, 50.27 percent breast meat (minimum), 36.36 percent thigh meat (maximum), and 13.37 percent skin (maximum). - For roasts, when only the meat has been tumbled, massaged, or injected and the skin has not, 50.77 percent breast meat (minimum), 36.73 percent thigh meat (maximum), and 12.50 percent skin (maximum). - The maximum tolerance of moisture, salt, and sodium phosphates applies to each individual component (breast meat, thigh meat, and skin) and to each packaged roast. - Substitution of thigh meat for skin.
+For roasts, where thigh meat has been substituted for skin, the maximum percentage of thigh meat permitted will be increased proportionately to the decrease in percentage of skin. - 430 Hand and Mechanical Forming or Stuffing - 431 Roasts may be fabricated by hand or by mechanically forming or stuffing.
+The mechanical process must: - 431.1 result in finished roasts with recognizable pieces of breast and thigh meat; - 431.2 not intermingle the breast meat and thigh meat; - result in a lengthwise layering effect of the breast meat and thigh meat throughout the length of the finished roast;